Knight-Initiative-for-Brain-Resilience/VasQ/README.md

 VasQ is ideal for generating hypotheses around **BBB-targeted therapeutics**, understanding **region-specific vascular biology**, and identifying **molecular pathways** for rational drug design.

-> ℹ️ A full research paper describing VasQ’s design and scientific findings is forthcoming.
+> ℹ️ A paper including descriptions VasQ’s design and capabilities is forthcoming.

 # 🧠 VasQ Setup Guide

-Welcome!
 Follow the steps below to get your VasQ environment up and running.
 This project uses Docker and Django, and requires some basic API key setup.

 ---